 For me, being a therapist is not just a job, it is a passion.
 My life path has led me to where I am now and I try to integrate it into my professional training and the knowledge I have acquired.
 My personal experiences as a wife, mother, immigrant to the US and back home, as well as my academic and professional training, are integral to who I am as a therapist.
 I am passionate about what I do, and the services I provide reflect that.

 I am particularly interested in couples affected by ADHD, as well as in people called hyper-sensitive, or empaths.

 After three years of working in institutions with children, I moved to the United States for 12 years, where I obtained my title of Marriage and Family Therapist in 2007, after 2 years of study and 5 years of experience in two clinics.
 Before obtaining my title and license to practice, I worked for 4 years as a leader in a program for women victims of domestic violence.
 I lead empowerment groups, taught several parenting classes and conducted individual sessions with this population.

 Couple therapy is my primary passion and upon getting licensed, I specialized in Emotionally Focused Couple Therapy.
-I have been working for almost 15 years, with couples who have difficulty connecting and/or overcoming their conflicts and impasses, using this model almost exclusively, in which I have become a supervisor and trainer for the French speaking part of Switzerland.
+I have been working for over 15 years, with couples who have difficulty connecting and/or overcoming their conflicts and impasses, using this model almost exclusively, in which I have become a supervisor and trainer for the French speaking part of Switzerland.